raspberrypilearning/non-player-characters/en/step_6.md

 --- task ---

 In the Project window, navigate to the **Animation** folder.
-Right-click and go to **Create** then select **Animation Controller** and name your new animation controller 'AllyIdle'.
+Right-click and go to **Create** then select **Animation Controller** and name your new animation controller `AllyIdle`.

 Double-click on the **AllyIdle** animation controller to open it in the Animator window.

-From the Animation folder in the Project window, drag the 'Cat_IdleHappy' animation up to the Animator window:
+From the Animation folder in the Project window, drag the **Cat_IdleHappy** animation up to the Animator window:

 ![The Animator window with Base Layer open and a black grid showing 'Entry' in green linked by a transition arrow to 'Cat_IdleHappy' in orange.](images/rat-idle-animator.png)

-**Tip:** You can use the Cat animations on the Rat and Raccoon because they are designed as 'humanoids'.
+**Tip:** You can use the Cat animations on the Rat and Raccoon because they are designed as humanoids.

 --- /task ---

 --- task ---

-From the Hierarchy window, select the Rat then go to the Inspector window 'Animator' component.
-Click on the circle next to 'Controller' and select **AllyIdle** to link your Animation Controller:
+From the Hierarchy window, select the **Rat** then go to the Inspector window **Animator** component.
+Click on the circle next to Controller and select **AllyIdle** to link your Animation Controller:

 ![The Animator component with the circle for top 'Controller' property highlighted.
 AllyIdle is shown in the field.](images/controller-idle.png)